kprobst-fhooe/hgbtheses/README.md

-## Best Practice
+## Inspiration

-This section includes some positive examples of former students, who nicely solved some aspects of their bachelor's and master's theses:
+This section includes some positive examples of former students, who solved some aspects of their theses quite nicely:

 Section in progress...